daltoniam/bumblebee/README.md

 ![bumblebee](http://idigitalcitizen.files.wordpress.com/2009/07/1920x1200-bumblebee88.jpg)

-Bumblebee is an abstract text processing and pattern matching engine in Swift for iOS and OSX.
-This provides support for things like markdown and basic HTML tags to be properly converted from raw text to expected style using NSAttributedString.
-Example markdown engine is included.
+Bumblebee is an abstract text processing and pattern matching engine in Swift (using regular expressions).
+This provides support for things like basic markdown tags or highlight user names, links, emails, etc. It takes a string and converts it to a NSAttributedString.
+Several common patterns are include to make implementation easy and quick.

 ## Features

 - Abstract and simple.
 Creating patterns is simple, yet flexible.
-- Fast.
-Only one pass is make through the raw string to minimize parse time.
 - Simple concise codebase at just a few hundred LOC.

 ## Examples